-Once the home to farmers and shoemakers, the back country of Greenwich today may still have the largest plots of land in the town, but it also has some of the town’s most glorious estates.
+Once the home to farmers and shoemakers, the real estate in Backcountry Greenwich today may still have the largest plots of land in the town, but it also has some of the town’s most glorious estates.
 Backcountry is the area of Greenwich that is north of the Merritt Parkway, where 4 acre zoning is the requirement.

 But large private properties aren’t the only thing you will find in backcountry.
 The Greenwich Audubon Center , http://greenwich.audubon.org, is the first environmental educational center that the National Audubon Society opened back in 1942.
 The Greenwich Audubon Society owns and stewards 686 acres, shared among 7 sanctuaries.
 There are 20 miles of hiking trails throughout the 686 acres and 7 of those trails are located at the Audubon Center’s main facility located at 613 Riversville Rd, where 285 of the acres afford bird watching, hiking, nature exploration and education.